Robotic milling involves adding the flexibility to replace a traditional CNC machine

 For a lot of people, numerically controlled CNC machines are what tends to come to mind when they think of automated milling machines.
 However, it does not mean that this is the only option or that robotic milling is less competitive than the traditional CNC machine.
 Technology has moved forward at a pace, and robots are now very popular for milling applications particularly when requires a large envelope.

-The traditional CNC machine very much has it’s place where high tolerances are required or for machining particularly hard materials.
-Nevertheless, in our role as an integrator, we need to look at the project being planned and guide our customer.
+The traditional CNC machine very much has its place where high tolerances are required or for machining, particularly hard materials.
+Nevertheless, in our role as an integrator, we need to look at the project being planned and guide our customers.
 Whether it be robotic or a traditional CNC we will recommend the solution most adapted to their needs.
-As mentioned earlier a milling robotic cell is nearly always a more economical solution where milling large work pieces.
+As mentioned earlier a milling robotic cell is nearly always a more economical solution than milling large workpieces.